solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 -   **HNSW** - creates a multilayer graph.
 It has better query performance than IVFFlat (in terms of speed-recall tradeoff), but has slower build times and uses more memory.
-Also, an index can be created without any data in the table since there isn't a training step like IVFFlat.
+Also, an index can be created without any data in the table since there is not a training step like IVFFlat.
 -   **IVFFlat** - divides vectors into lists, and then searches a subset of those lists that are closest to the query vector.
 It has faster